ramtejatadishetti/ramtejatadishetti.github.io/why-dist-systems.md

 permalink: /why-dist-systems
 ---

-# Distributive System
+# Distributed Systems

 A distributed system is a group of components working together to achieve a unified goal.
 In terms of systems, component is nothing but a process.

-## Why do we need Distributive System ?
+## Why do we need Distributed Systems ?

 One single answer to this question - Scalability.
 Lets a take a simple example of web server.
 A web server receives requests from client, processes the request and sends back the response.